With flavorful spices that actually improve insulin sensitivity, these low-glycemic Indian curries let diabetics indulge without worry.

 Protein is the cornerstone of blood sugar management in diabetic meal planning, making protein-rich Indian curries an excellent choice for those monitoring glucose levels.

-Traditional dishes like Paneer Tikka Masala and Chicken Karahi offer substantial protein without excessive carbohydrates.
+Traditional dishes such as Paneer Tikka Masala and Chicken Karahi provide substantial protein without excessive carbohydrates.

 Plant-based protein sources shine in dishes such as Rajma (kidney bean curry) and Chana Masala (chickpea curry).
 These curry variations provide fiber alongside protein, creating a perfect combination for a steadier glucose response.